jillesvangurp/www.jillesvangurp.com/_posts/2008-08-01-my-former-house.md

 ![](/static/photos/domplein.jpg)

 As you can see right next to my left there is a pretty big tower and half a cathedral.
-In fact this is the <a href="http://en.wikipedia.org/wiki/Dom_Tower_of_Utrecht">largest church tower</a> in the Netherlands and you can read all about the missing half of the cathedral on wikipedia.
+In fact this is the [largest church tower](http://en.wikipedia.org/wiki/Dom_Tower_of_Utrecht) in the Netherlands and you can read all about the missing half of the cathedral on wikipedia.
 It was noisy too, especially at night.
 But you stop noticing after some time.